mash0040/cst8209-CourseLabs/README.md

+# This ia a solution to Lab 1 Assignment

-# Ekene Masha
+Name: Ekene Masha

-# 041-083-709
+Student Number: 041-083-709

-# CST8209	311	Web Programming I
+Course and Section Number: CST8209 Web Programming I/311

-# I am looking forward to learning Git, Git Hub, and Javascript.
-I look forward to building my own projects.
+One thing I am looking forward to in this course: I'm excited to learn more about Git, Git Hub and Javascript.
+I can't wait to start working on my own projects and seeing what I can create!